counter

 12. Possession or use of controlled substance (alcohol, drugs), drug related paraphernalia

-• First Offense - 3-5 day suspension, parent conference and police notification
+• First Offense - 3 day suspension, parent conference and possible police notification and arrest

 • Parent conference